prio-data/views_pipeline/documentation/pipeline_documentation.md

 *At this stage, this does not replace the mapper plots of the monthly run*

+*Have not finalised a solution, Problems arose with bokeh*

+*Malika's working notebook is [here](https://github.com/prio-data/fatalities003_development/blob/ms_visual/notebook001.ipynb)*

 ## Generating Forecasts
 This component encompasses the generation of forecasts using deployed models and ensembles, ensuring accuracy and timeliness in our predictions.